 If there are substantial assets, you may need an expert to value a business or a pension, or appraise real property or personal property such as art, jewelry, or other collectibles.
 You may also want to consult with an accountant, financial advisor, or other experts for advice about the potential tax or financial implications of a proposed settlement.
 If custody is contested, the court may appoint a child custody evaluator to assist the court in making its determination.
 An attorney for the child or children may also be appointed.

 In summary, the decisions that you and your spouse make, and how you conduct yourselves, in the divorce process can, at least to some extent, affect how long your divorce will take and how much it will cost.

 Focus on the factors you can control.

 Understanding and choosing a process and lawyer wisely as early as possible will help to control your financial and emotional costs.
 Consider making a free appointment with SAS for Women to learn your next steps, what process might be especially good for you, and for referrals to vetted legal professionals.
 Or make a list of your questions, your assets and debts, and make an appointment with a divorce attorney who can give you concrete feedback on your unique story.

-Since 2012, SAS for Women is entirely dedicated to the unexpected challenges women face while navigating the divorce experience and striving to recover and rebuild.
-SAS offers women six FREE months of private email coaching, action plans, checklists and support strategies for you, your family, and your future.
+Since 2012, SAS for Women is entirely dedicated to the unexpected challenges women face while considering a divorce and navigating the divorce experience and its confusing afterward.
+Find out how by benefiting from our six FREE months of email coaching, action plans, checklists and support strategies for you, and your future.
 Join our tribe and stay connected.

 “Step forth.
 It’s okay if you fall.
 Life — your life — is calling you.”